Closed Door Seasons.

 WHEN ONE DOOR CLOSES, ANOTHER DOOR OPENS.

-If you had told me at the time that that little piece of art would go on to become one of my most prized possessions—an anchor of hope in some of my darkest seasons—I wouldn’t have believed you.
+If you had told me at the time that it would go on to become one of my most prized possessions—an anchor of hope in some of my darkest seasons—I wouldn’t have believed you.
 I didn’t know the artist and was just beginning to recognize God’s voice.
 Was He really asking me to buy a piece of ugly chicken art with a cheesy quote about doors?
 I wasn’t even sure it would fit in my backpack.
 I had bills to pay, something to prove, and no financial cushion.
-Spending what little I had on something as silly—and expensive—as quirky chicken art felt insane.
+Spending what little I had on something as seemingly insignificant—and expensive—as a piece of original artwork felt irresponsible.
 But I couldn’t shake the sense that I needed to buy it anyway.
+What if it really was God speaking to me?

-Not long after I found a place to hang up that piece of art, my world came crashing down.
+Not long after I found a place to hang up my new piece of art, my world came crashing down.

 It all happened so fast.

-Then my roommate went on tour with a new band—and never came back.
-She ghosted me and abandoned the lease.
-I’ll never forget that sinking feeling of sitting in our empty apartment, all alone lighting candles in the cold because the utilities had been shut off.
+I’ll never forget that sinking feeling of sitting in my empty apartment, all alone lighting candles in the cold because the utilities had been shut off.

 Next to go was the apartment.